top of page

 What is AEDP?

-The fundamental theoretical model of this program is AEDP (Accelerated Experiential Dynamic Psychotherapy).
+The fundamental theoretical model of my work is AEDP (Accelerated Experiential Dynamic Psychotherapy).
 AEDP is an evidenced-based experiential and somatic based therapeutic modality.
-It is informed by interpersonal neurobiology, attachment theory research and it is rooted in transformational studies.
+It is informed by interpersonal neurobiology and attachment theory research.

-Unlike many psychological modalities that were born from a pathology-based medical model that aims to fix what is broken, AEDP is conceptualised around the fundamental idea that we are wired to heal and grow like all elements in nature and our symptoms are there to call our attention to something that is out of our view.
+Unlike many psychological modalities aiming to fix what is broken, AEDP is conceptualised around the fundamental idea that we are wired to heal and grow like all elements in nature and our symptoms are there to call our attention to something that is out of our view.

-Learning to read neurophysiological markers of experience allows us to create spaces and connections that are informed by what is actually happening moment to moment rather than our pre conceived biased beliefs.
-This bottom-up model of change and transformation creates the precise conditions for people to find in connection their own healing and flourishing
+Learning to read neurophysiological markers of our experience allows us to create spaces and connections that are informed by what is actually happening moment to moment rather than the stories we learned to tell ourselves.
+This bottom-up model of change and transformation creates the precise conditions for people to find, in connection, their own healing and flourishing

 bottom of page